cytov/PyCheckers/README.md

     ```

 ## Usage:
 incoming when the game is finished.
-(It's completely functional, but )
+(It's completely functional, but you will have to explore it on your own :) )

 We hope you enjoy playing our Checkers Game!
 If you have any suggestions or find issues, please open an [issue](https://github.com/cytov/tp3/issues).